 Welcome to The Electrosensitive Society.
-Our members are individuals from around the world that have come to realize that our body is bio-electric and thus is sensitive to the negative effects from over-exposures to electromagnetic fields from our modern technology.
+Individuals from around the world that have come to realize that our body is bio-electric and thus is sensitive to the negative effects from over-exposures to electromagnetic fields from our modern technology.
 Here in these pages, we share information and resources on how to live safely in this ever expanding wireless world.

 To begin your journey of discovery, we invite you to download our free introductory copy of Rewire Me eMagazine to gain an understanding of some of the challenges we face as a modern society that has lost its connection to nature while in pursuit of the modern telecommunication conveniences that connect us to each other.
 We realize that this technology brings great benefits to mankind but it needs to be used in moderation so our bodies can recover.
 Just like we need to escape the smog of the big cities and venture into the fresh air of public parks, we need to escape the unseen electrosmog that is absorbed into our body.
 It’s important to take a digital detox and reconnect to nature on a regular basis.

 Do you get headaches when you talk on your cell phone?
 Do your ears ring after using wireless headsets.
 When you put your cellphone on the desk – have you ever experienced a vibration in the pocket where you keep your phone?
 You may have become electrosensitive.
 Many people experience this phantom ring.
 It’s not serious and will often go away when you reduce the use of your phone.